piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 }
 ```

-That's the full implementation of `EventSource` (at least for my use case), even
+That's the full implementation of an `EventSource` (at least for my use case),
-the method to close connection is called `close()`, just as in real
+even the method to close connection is called `close()`, just as in real
 `EventSource`.

 One interesting thing to note here is that `loadstart` event is sent